 David Brownlow Theatre

-The theatre draws from its surroundings by being consciously distinct in materiality and structure.
-However, the warm red hue of the Viroc roots the theatre in among the earthy brick of the neighbouring Victorian buildings and more recent additions.
+Carefully crafted to sit in concert with the neighbouring buildings, the theatre draws from its surroundings by being consciously distinct in materiality and structure.
+However, the warm red hue of the Viroc panelling roots the theatre in among the earthy brick of the neighbouring Victorian buildings and more recent additions.
 The fins articulate a rhythm along its external faces and hint the cadence of Renaissance facades.

 Drawing inspiration from Christine Boyer’s book The City of Collective Memory, the theatre realises itself as a stage set for everyday life and turns a former car park into an animated civic square.
 A tall portico structure announces the theatre from the main point of arrival to the north and activates the new civic square in front.
 It will be used as a billboard to announce theatre productions and function as both a formal and informal daily assembly space for pupils.